greydevv/Trayful-Public/README.md

 ## Notes

-Trayful was not meant to be listed publicly on GitHub.
+This repository does not include the entire source code due to sensitive information.\
 Because of this, the source code will not provide an "out-of-the-box" download, as some files were excluded in an effort to protect sensitive information.

 ---